 But the shortening of the trip should give us a great evening.
 Arrived at the pilgrim hostel in Viveda, we could enjoy a huge house with a view over the mountains all to ourselves after a small 15km ” walk”.
 In the only kiosk in the village, which was still open, we were greeted friendly and philosophized with the owner and the guests about which wine probably fits best to which kind of ham.
 A funny shopping crowned by a wonderful dinner at sunset with a view on the mountains and valleys of Cantabria.

 With sunrise, it was already obvious that we will start in short clothes: Not a cloud in the sky and hardly any wind.
 And one of the most beautiful places of the tour right in front of us.
 Santillana del Mar.
 A city that seems to be frozen in the charm of the middle ages.
 Small alleys, overflowing fountains, cobbled streets.
 Simply everything here takes you back to another time.

 While having coffee on the market place we met some other pilgrims from America who joined us.
 They confirmed the opinion that we had heard from many others before.

-Tip 2: The most popular and well known pilgrimage route in Spain is the Camino del Frances.
-If you would like to meet many new people, especially other pilgrims, you should go this one.
+Tip 2: The most popular and well-known pilgrimage route in Spain is the Camino del Frances.
+If you would like to meet many new people, especially other pilgrims, you should go to this one.
 If you prefer a more charming landscape, the Camino del Norte is an absolute recommendation and much more varied.

 Tip 3: Do you walk with question marks over your head and do not know where to go from there or how to get to a restaurant or a harborage?
 Just talk to the people directly!
 I have never met anyone who hasn’t offered help.
 Especially pilgrims and hikers are proactively helped a lot.